RSN601KRI/profileme/README.md

 ---

 Thank you for checking out my web portfolio!
 If you have any questions or suggestions, feel free to get in touch with me.
-If you like please marked a Star⭐
+If you like please mark a Star⭐